Zach Braff

 About Zach Braff

-Zachary Israel "Zach" Braff (born April 6, 1975 in South orange, New Jersey) is an American actor, screenwriter, producer, and director.
+Zachary Israel "Zach" Braff (born April 6, 1975) is an American actor, screenwriter, producer, and director.
 Braff first became known in 2001 for his role as Dr. John Dorian on the TV series Scrubs, which earned him his first Emmy nomination.
 Braff remained working on Scrubs for eight years, until he announced his departure as an actor, his last episode airing in December 2009.
 Braff has, however, taken an executive producer's role on the series.

 In 2004, Braff made his directorial debut with Garden State, a coming of age film.
 Braff returned to his home state of New Jersey to shoot the film, which was produced on a budget of $2.5 million.
 The film made over $35 million at the box office as well as profiting from DVD sales, and was praised by critics, giving Braff his first financial success and critical acclaim in film work.
 Braff wrote the film, starred in it, and selected and produced the soundtrack record, for which he won a Grammy Award for Best Soundtrack Album in 2005.